Super Mario World (SNES)

-Super Mario World is the first Mario game on the Super NES, rushed and hacked together in time for release.
+Super Mario World is the first Mario game on the SNES, rushed and hacked together in time for release.

 Despite that, it's considered a high point of the franchise, partly due to the ridiculous amount of non-linearity and secrets within the levels.
 Also, Yoshi.

 - 1 Sub-Pages

 - 5 Oddities